 The first phase was about preparation and honoring the gods.
 All citizens contributed something they had such as crops, meat, and feathers.
 These things were offered to the gods.

 Communities had stone altars where they placed offerings.
 Some of the altars were in the shape of a hog because Lono is represented by swine.
+You can read about them in Boar as a spirit animal here.

 2. Dancing and Sports

 Competitions were not limited to physical sports.
 Mental games in the form of riddles, recitation, and storytelling were also popular.
+They told stories, created art, and strengthened the bonds that held their communities together.
+It was like a four-month festival celebrating everything that makes life worth living.

 3. “Tax” Canoe